The Importance of Christmas: The origins of our traditions

 Modern Christmas trees originated in Central Europe and the Baltic states, particularly Estonia, Germany and Livonia (now Latvia) during the Renaissance in early modern Europe.

 Prince Albert introduced the tradition of Christmas trees to England during the Georgian period when King George III was on the throne.
-Albert and Queen Victoria were thought to have made decorating a tres fashionable and popular with the masses.
+Albert and Queen Victoria were thought to have made decorating a tree fashionable and popular with the masses.
 Small table-top trees were first used until it became possible to get larger fir trees, which could be placed on the floor, ready for gifts to go underneath.

 Christmas cards with a Robin theme